 | Mobilisation Nationale Wakashio and lexpress.mu

 The next step is the identification of the tugboats.
-Despite the Boka’s appearing to be identical, Image 3 shows part of one vessel’s stern, exposing a useful and distinctive detail.
+Despite the Boka’s appearing to be identical, Image 2 shows part of one vessel’s stern, exposing a useful and distinctive detail.
 Going through pictures of both vessels over time shows that the configuration of the orange railing is different for both tugboats.
-The Summit not only features different cut-outs, it also has two lights installed - which all match the railing visible in Image 3.
+The Summit not only features different cut-outs, it also has two lights installed — which all match the railing visible in Image 2.
 It’s even possible to verify this by looking at the other vessel, thanks to a piece of the railing entering the frame of the video in a split second around 3:00, revealing a cut-out that matches with the Expeditions’.
-This means that the tugboat heading north equals the Summit and the tugboat from which the video was recorded the Expedition.
+This means that the tugboat heading north equals the Summit and the video was recorded from the Expedition.

 Bottom right: Video still | lexpress.mu

 Now, it should be possible to put the emerging picture on the map.
 Area A is the area with Hansrod’s coordinates right in the middle.
 Yet, area B draws more suspicion.
 There are two reasons for this.
 To begin with, in area A, the tugboats are largely moving synchronously in each other’s proximity.
 This doesn’t match the imagery, where the vessels are positioned in opposite direction at a reasonable distance from each other.